 The downside is that these hosting plans are more pricey than typical cheap shared hosting, running between $20-$30+ a month.
 However, having a dedicated WordPress host with features that can really help you manage your site better is a major plus for many businesses.

 Not everyone has the ability to change hosts, or to pick a host that offers built-in 1-click staging.
-Another option is to use a plugin to create a staging version directly in your existing WordPress install.
+Another option is a to use a plugin to create a staging version directly in your existing WordPress install.

 The WPStaging plugin is available in both free and Pro versions.
 As expected, the Pro version offers far more functionality, but at $109 it’s a pretty cheap investment considering the price of hiring an hourly developer to fix broken things.